QuantEcon/lecture-source-py/source/rst/samuelson.rst

    out of income - equation :eq:`consumption` asserts that people consume a fraction of math:`a \in (0,1)` of each additional dollar of income

--  The parameter $b > 0 $ is the investment accelerator coefficient - equation
+-  The parameter :math:`b > 0` is the investment accelerator coefficient - equation
    :eq:`accelerator` asserts that people invest in physical capital when income is increasing and disinvest when it is decreasing